Best Commercial Espresso Machine

 La Pavoni, founded in 1905, is an Italian manufacturer of both domestic and commercial products.
 This brand developed right alongside the Bezzera brand and the two are known for being two of the first names in commercial espresso.

-They are widely known for incorporating classic designs with high quality builds to produce unique, durable machines.
+Additionally, La Pavoni is widely known for incorporating classic designs with high quality builds to produce unique, durable machines.

 Nuova Simonelli

-A dominating force in both accessible and luxury products (since the absorption of Victoria Arduino), Nuova Simonelli has been a leading brand in commercial espresso machines since 1936.
+A dominating force in both accessible and luxury products (since the absorption of Victoria Arduino), Nuova Simonellihas been a leading brand in commercial espresso machines since 1936.

 Their products are commercial grade and lend themselves well to coffee shops and home use.